KratosMultiphysics/Kratos/applications/CoSimulationApplication/python_scripts/mappers/mappers.md

 `balanced_tree`|bool|if `true`, create balanced `cKDTree`, which is more stable, but takes longer to build

+TO DO: write this for only 1 point, because nearest neighbours differ!

 With φ(r) a radial basis function defined as